-A weaker property than the prox-regularity of a function $h$ is ``subdifferential regularity,'' a concept easiest to define in the case in which $h$ is Lipschitz.
-In this case, $h$ is almost everywhere differentiable: it is {\em subdifferentially regular} at a point $\bar c \in \R^m$ if its classical directional derivative for every direction $d \in \R^m$ equals
+While this definition appears formidably technical in its generality, it holds commonly in practice.
+Prevalent examples include continuous functions $h$ with the property that the function $h + \kappa |\cdot|^2$ is convex for some constant $\kappa$.
+For further discussion, see the Appendix.

-where the $\limsup$ is taken over points $c$ where $h$ is differentiable.
-Clearly, $\cC^1$ functions have this property; continuous convex functions also have it.
-For nonlipschitz functions the notion is less immediate to define (see Rockafellar and Wets~\cite{Roc98}), but it holds for lower semicontinuous, convex functions (see \cite[Example~7.27]{Roc98}) and more generally for prox-regular functions.
+A weaker property than the prox-regularity of a function $h$ is ``subdifferential regularity.''
+Formal definitions and discussion can be found in standard texts and in the Appendix.
+Here, we simply note that both $\cC^1$ functions and lower semicontinuous convex functions are subdifferentially regular, as are sums of such functions.

-We next turn to the idea of ``partial smoothness'' introduced by Lewis~\cite{Lew03a}, a variational-analytic formalization of the notion of the active set in classical nonlinear programming.
-The notion we describe here is, more precisely, ``$\cC^2$-partial smoothness'': see Hare and Lewis~\cite[Definition~2.3]{HarL04}.
-In the definition below, a set $\cM \subset \R^m$ is a {\em manifold about} a point $\bar c \in \cM$ if it can be described locally by a collection of smooth equations with linearly independent gradients: more precisely, there exists a map $F:\R^m \to \R^k$ that is $\cC^2$ around $\bar c$ with $\nabla F(\bar c)$ surjective and such that points $c \in \R^m$ near $\bar c$ lie in $\cM$ if and only if $F(c) = 0$.
-The classical {\em normal space} to $\cM$ at $\bar c$, denoted $N_{\cM}(\bar c)$ is then just the range of $\nabla F(\bar c)^*$.
+We next turn to the idea of ``partial smoothness'' introduced by Lewis~\cite{Lew03a}, a variational-analytic formalization of the notion of the active set in classical nonlinear programming: see also Hare and Lewis~\cite[Definition~2.3]{HarL04}.
+A set $\cM \subset \R^m$ is a {\em manifold about} a point $\bar c \in \cM$ if it can be described locally by a collection of smooth equations with linearly independent gradients.
+More precisely, there exists a map $F:\R^m \to \R^k$ that is $\cC^2$ around $\bar c$, with $\nabla F(\bar c)$ surjective, such that points $c \in \R^m$ near $\bar c$ lie in $\cM$ if and only if $F(c) = 0$.
+The {\em normal space} to $\cM$ at $\bar c$, denoted $N_{\cM}(\bar c)$ is then just the range of $\nabla F(\bar c)^*$.